Otto Höfler: Career

 Höfler's ongoing research centered on early Germanic culture, particularly early Germanic religion and literature.
 German historian, Frank-Rutger Hausmann wrote that as a main player among the German Cultural Institutes, Höfler provided language courses for "Danish Gestapo agents".
 Höflers Deutsche Heldensage (1941), which examined Medieval German literature, was highly influential, and republished in 1961.
 Höfler argued in favor of cultural continuity between modern Germans and early Germanic peoples.

-Sometime in 1945, Höfler was fired from the University of Munich and was subsequently prohibited from teaching.
+Sometime in 1945, Höfler was fired from the Ludwig-Maximilians-Universität München and was subsequently prohibited from teaching.
 In 1950, he received a license to teach Scandinavian studies.
-In 1954, Höfler was appointed Associate Professor of Nordic Philology and Germanic Antiquity at the University of Munich.
+In 1954, Höfler was appointed Associate Professor of Nordic Philology and Germanic Antiquity at the Ludwig-Maximilians-Universität München.
 Although nominally Associate Professor, Höfler was for all practical purposes a full Professor during this time.
-Among his notable students at Munich were Heinrich Beck and Otto Gschwantler.
+Among his notable students at the Ludwig-Maximilians-Universität München were Heinrich Beck and Otto Gschwantler.

 In 1957, Höfler was appointed Professor and Chair of German Language and Old German Literature at the University of Vienna.
 Gschwantler accompanied him as an assistant, and would eventually become a full professor.
-A talented and highly popular teacher, Höfler taught and supervised a generation of very influential scholars at Vienna, including Helmut Birkhan, Hermann Reichert, Peter Wiesinger, Erika Kartschoke, Edith Marold, Klaus Düwel, Waltraud Hunke and Wolfgang Lange.
-A group of Höfler's most dedicated students, which included Gschwantler, Birkhan, Wiesinger and Kartschoke, were affectionately known as the Drachenrunde.
-Highly sociable, Höfler played an important role at the university as a host of seminaries and parties at his vineyard, and arranged memorable excursions to Ravenna and other places, which were attended by his students and fellow professors and friends, such as Richard Wolfram and Eberhard Kranzmayer.
+Höfler taught and supervised a number of scholars at Vienna, including Helmut Birkhan, Hermann Reichert, Peter Wiesinger, Erika Kartschoke, Edith Marold, Klaus Düwel, Waltraud Hunke and Wolfgang Lange.
+A group of Höfler's most dedicated students, which included Gschwantler, Birkhan, Wiesinger and Kartschoke, were known as the Drachenrunde ("dragon club").
+Höfler played a notable role at the university as a host of seminaries and parties at his vineyard, and arranged excursions to Ravenna and other places, which were attended by his students and fellow professors and friends, such as Richard Wolfram and Eberhard Kranzmayer.